A guide to timing your garden perfectly.

 | Carrots | — | Apr 5 | — |

-Step 4: Add Hardening-Off Dates
+Step 4: Add Hardening-Off Time

 If you’re starting seeds indoors, they need 5–7 days of gradual acclimation before going outside.